 Therefore, there is no escape for Mr. XXXX.
-The simple yet horrific fact is that Mr. XXXX faces aggravated opposition from every conceivable direction: his religion, the government, the state security forces, the three guerrilla organizations (FARC-Revolutionary Armed Forces of Colombia; ELN-National Liberation Army; and EPL-People's Liberation Army), the rightwing paramilitaries grouped under the United Self-Defense Forces of Colombia (AUC), neighbors and civilians in the street.
+The simple yet horrific fact is that Mr. XXXX faces aggravated opposition from every conceivable direction: his religion, the government, the state security forces, the three guerrilla organizations (FARC-Revolutionary Armed Forces of Colombia; ELN-National Liberation Army; and EPL-People's Liberation Army), the right-wing paramilitaries grouped under the United Self-Defense Forces of Colombia (AUC), neighbors and civilians in the street.
 His situation could not be more precarious.
 Moreover, he will suffer this abuse in every corner of the country if he is forced to return to Colombia (see below).

-- 95. Unfortunately, as noted above, the danger to male homosexuals is not confined to the above-named groups.
+- 74. Unfortunately, as noted above, the danger to male homosexuals is not confined to the above-named groups.
 In Colombia, Mexico, Honduras, Panama, Ecuador, Peru, Chile and Argentina for example, it is common for the police, without provocation, to detain gay males and transvestites, beat them up, rape them, insert batons or other foreign objects in the anus, force them to perform oral sex and otherwise abuse them physically, always accompanied, of course, by verbal and psychological abuse.
-As a result of these beatings/rapes, many gay males and transsexuals have died in those countries, but the perpetrators are almost never prosecuted because such abuse is tacitly accepted and often encouraged. - 96.
+As a result of these beatings/rapes, many gay males and transsexuals have died in those countries, but the perpetrators are almost never prosecuted because such abuse is tacitly accepted and often encouraged. - 75.
 It should noted here that the Colombian government and police treat crimes which result in the abuse, injury or death of homosexuals as "common crimes," committed by "common criminals," never as hate crimes against homosexuals.
 This is particularly true, of course, when the police themselves are the perpetrators.
-These matters will simply be "dropped" and there will never be an official investigation, as there would be if homosexuals were not the target. - 97.
-Colombian police abuse and physical attacks on homosexuals is clear from Mr. XXXX's own description of what has happened to him at the hands of the police.
-See above. - 98.
-In the United States, of course, one can seek protection from the local police.
-In Colombia, however, the police are an integral part not only of the state apparatus of repression, but are also heavily infiltrated by both the AUC and the guerrillas.
-In short, the police are a large part of the problem. - 99.
-The United Self-Defense Forces of Colombia (Autodefensas Unidas de Colombia--AUC) was formed in 1997 as an umbrella paramilitary force specifically to fight the various guerrilla forces operating in Colombia (FARC, ELN, EPL).
-However, the AUC forces quickly entered the lucrative drug traffic and began to commit as many murders, massacres and general human rights violations as any of the guerrilla forces.
-The European Union was the first to place the AUC on its list of terrorist organizations.
-The United States Department of State followed suit in 2001, condemning the AUC for massacres, torture and human rights abuses against the civilian population of Colombia.
+These matters will simply be "dropped" and there will never be an official investigation, as there would be if homosexuals were not the target.

+76. Proof of Colombian police abuse and physical attacks on homosexuals lies in Mr. XXXX's description of what it is like to be gay in Colombia.